 -PLEASE NO JEWELRY.

-A: Each host studio will have their own policies, however, we strongly recommend bringing:
+A: Each host studio will have its own policies, however, we strongly recommend bringing:

 -Water or water bottle